bronwencc/bronwencc.github.io/_posts/2021-02-28-a-higher-rated-strategy-game-app.markdown

 * Whether the application supports the Japanese language
 * Whether the application has at least one in-app purchase that cost more than 1.99 USD but less than 19.49 USD

 I also engineered over 200 features using techniques similar to creating dummy variables (or one-hot encoding).
 I separated in-app purchase price points into bins, as well as converted the lists for the language and subgenre variables into their own dummy variables, one for each language and each subgenre.
 Since many records have multiple languages and subgenres, it wasn't a strict one-hot encoding.
-I wrote code to instead put a 1 in each new variable where the record did have that language, in-app purchase price, and/or subgenre.
-Otherwise, the variable for that record had a zero.
+I wrote code to instead put a 1 in each new variable where the record did have that language, in-app purchase price, or subgenre.
+Otherwise, the variable for that record was set to be 0.

 I also engineered other features that were not important in the final model.
 Those included whether a Developer was a company and whether the app had a recent update.